fermyon/developer/content/spin/redis-outbound.md

 * The arguments and results are enums, representing integers, binary payloads, and (for results) status and nil values.

-You can find a complete example for using outbound Redis from an HTTP component in the [Spin repository on GitHub](https://github.com/fermyon/spin/tree/main/examples/rust-outbound-redis).
+You can find a complete code example for using outbound Redis from an HTTP component in the [Spin repository on GitHub](https://github.com/fermyon/spin/tree/main/examples/rust-outbound-redis).

 {{ blockEnd }}